Registration - NL Host Nation

 Upon arrival

-An International organisation should register privileged staff members and family members forming part of their household with the Protocol Department of the Ministry of Foreign Affairs within ten working days of their arrival in the Netherlands so that identity cards can be issued.
+International organisations should register all staff members and family members forming part of their household, with the exception of Dutch family members, (see Note Verbale DPG-Min-BuZa.2023.15632-39) with the Protocol Department of the Ministry of Foreign Affairs within 10 working days of the commencement of employment in the Netherlands so that identity cards can be issued.
+It can take two to six weeks to complete registration.

 Upon final departure

-Within ten working days after the termination of an employment contract with an International organisation, the staff member’s and family members’ identity cards must be returned to the Ministry of Foreign Affairs and the staff members and family members forming part of their household must be deregistered.
-On leaving the Netherlands after handing in the Ministry of Foreign Affairs’ identity card, privileged persons who are not EU nationals are strongly advised to carry with them a copy of their former identity card and a declaration by the International organisation that employed them (see Annex A for an example of such a declaration).
+Within 10 working days after the termination of a staff member’s employment contract with an international organisation, the staff member’s and family members’ identity cards must be returned to the Ministry of Foreign Affairs and the staff member and family members forming part of their household must be deregistered.
+On leaving the Netherlands after handing in the identity card issued by the Ministry of Foreign Affairs, privileged persons who are not EU nationals are strongly advised to carry with them a copy of that identity card and a declaration by the international organisation that employed them (see Annexe A for an example of such a declaration).
 Please note that a transit visa may be required for transit through another country, even a Schengen country.

 Changes